sagi-z/TinyWire/README.md

 ## NOTE about reliable communication

+__UPDATE__: This branch, when ready will enable writing I2C slave code which does not strech the clock and hence is 100% reliable with the raspberry pi (verified on Pi2 and Pi3).
+Tests with a slave on the ATtiny84@8MHZ(internal) reached 160K bits per second of __data__ (20K bytes per second of data received by the Pi I2C master!) with 0% errors.

+For an example Pi master code working at 160Kbps with the *FastSafeSlave.ino* example see (**TODO**)

+__What's written below is true if you use the old coding style in the examples, but you can easiliy avoid the reliability issues related to clock-streching of the salve as mentioed above.___

 Since (most of) the ATTinys lack TWI module for implementing all the nitty-gritty of I2C in hardware they will have to do some clock-stretching (at least if run at 8MHz, you may get away with more on higher clock speeds) as specified in the I2C protocol.
 However some (especially "bit-banged") master implementations do not